-The Neshoba County Board of Supervisors has terminated the employment of the existing Justice Court Clerk and will be appointing a new Justice Court Clerk who will receive significant training in all aspects of the duties required.
-Specifically, training on the internal controls over the collection and disbursement of cash in the Justice Court Clerk's Office and the importance thereof, will be emphasized.
+The Neshoba County Board of Supervisors terminated the employment of the previous Justice Court Clerk and has appointed a new Justice Court Clerk who was previously a Deputy Clerk and has been receiving all training available.
+Specifically, training on the internal controls over the collection and disbursement of cash in the Justice Court Clerk's Office and the importance thereof, has been emphasized.